Global convergence of optimized adaptive importance samplers: Analysis

 We expand the r.h.s. as

 Taking unconditional expectations of boths sides, we obtain

-Using Thm.~\ref{thm:SGLD} for the term $\bE[R(\theta_k^\eta)] - R_\star$, we obtain the result. \end{proof} We can again see that this is a uniform-in-iterations result for the AIS.
-As opposed to Thm.~\ref{thm:LangevinAIS}, the dependence to step-size in this theorem is worse: It is $\mathcal{O}(\eta^{1/4})$ rather than $\mathcal{O}(\eta)$.
-The difference between this result and Thm.~\ref{thm:LangevinAIS} about the deterministic case is twofold: First, we assume that the gradients are stochastic, which is the case for real applications.
+Using Theorem~\ref{thm:SGLD} for the term $\bE[R(\theta_k^\eta)] - R_\star$, we obtain the result. \end{proof} We can again see that this is a uniform-in-time result for the AIS.
+As opposed to Theorem~\ref{thm:LangevinAIS}, the dependence to step-size in this theorem is worse: It is $\mathcal{O}(\eta^{1/4})$ rather than $\mathcal{O}(\eta)$.
+The difference between this result and Theorem~\ref{thm:LangevinAIS} about the deterministic case is twofold: First, we assume that the gradients are stochastic, which is the case for real applications.
 Second, for the stochastic gradient $H(\theta, \varepsilon)$, our assumptions are the weakest possible assumptions, hence allows us to choose a wider family.
-It is possible, for example, to obtain better dependence in $\eta$ if one assumes that stochastic gradients are uniformly Lipschitz, see, e.g., \citet{xu2018global}.
+It is possible, for example, to obtain better dependence in $\eta$ if one assumes that stochastic gradients are uniformly Lipschitz, see, e.g., \cite{xu2018global}.